diegocamlooker/Kickstarter/ks_boardgames.md

    frameborder='0'>
 </iframe></p>

+- Succesful projects has a project goal 2 times less than failed.

 The higher the funding goal is, the more risk you add to your campaign.
 The most succesful tier is: $1,000.00,$5,000.00.

-But normally, you don't want to only reach your funding goal, but also get a high overfunding rate, is this common?
+But normally, you don't want to only reach your funding goal, but also get a high `overfunding rate`, is this common?

 <p align="center">
 <iframe